 How Can an Attorney Help the Victim?

-The attorney collects the victim’s medical records and expenses.
+The La Mesa personal injury Lawyer collects the victim’s medical records and expenses.
 They conduct discovery to identify any previous injury report against the dog.
 They acquire the findings of the vet’s assessment and evaluation.
 They take the information and present their claim to the court.

 Securing a Medical Witness

 In California, victims of dog attacks retain legal rights under Section 3342 of the California Civil Code.
 Dog owners are held accountable for any failure to secure the animal and prevent injuries.
 Any owner who fails to vaccinate their dog or doesn’t take proper precautions with a dog who has attacked previously is held at a strict liability.
-Victims of these events that need legal representation contact the El Dabe Law Firm today.
+Victims of these events that need legal representation need contact the El Dabe Law Firm today at 888-539-6810.

 Top Reviewed Lawyer in Los Angeles by Results and Service